luucamay/palabras-habladas/README.md

-# Voice clone
+# Palabras habladas

-A web app to clone your voice using eleven labs API
+A web app to generate AI audio from any article in the internet with just an url

 ## TODO